How to End a Letter (Closing Examples and Sign Off’s)

 Adding postscripts

-Sometimes you may require adding a postscript, which refers to any other supplementary material that, though vital, would not affect the completeness of your letter.
+Sometimes you may need to add a postscript, which refers to any other supplementary material that, though vital, would not affect the completeness of your letter.
 Experts advise leaving out postscripts in the case of formal letters.
-On the other hand, you may add a postscript in casual letters though you do not need to make it humorous and unrealistic.
-Here is an example of a postscript.
+On the other hand, you may add a postscript in casual letters, though you do not need to make it humorous and unrealistic.

 With love,